BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/terms.md

 + a jet engine 120 dB
 + a ballon popping 157 dB

-If we follow that convention we can compute the decibels of a sound intensity $I$ by
+If we follow that convention, we can compute the decibels of a sound intensity $I$ by

 \begin{equation}
     db(I) = 10 \cdot \log_{10}\left( \frac{I}{I_{TOH}} \right),